Enhance Windows Device Trust security with Trusted Platform Module (TPM)

 If your Windows 10 computers are running v1803 Build 17134.254 or earlier, you must install Cumulative Update KB4346783.
 The update "Addresses an issue where Microsoft Edge or other UWP applications can't perform clientEssentially, a client is anything that talks to the Okta service.
 Within the traditional client-server model, Okta is the server.
 The client might be an agent, an Okta mobile app, or a browser plugin. authentication when the private key is stored on a TPM 2.0 device."
 (See the KB article here).
 Without the update, users with trusted Windows computers are not able to access device trust-secured UWP apps or Edge.

-At the time of this writing (August 2019), version 1.4.0 is in the Early Access (EA) phase.
+As of February 2020, version 1.4.1 is in the Early Access (EA) phase.
 As such it is not yet available from the Downloads page.
 So to obtain it, you must configure a link as follows:

 Note: Make sure to read the information about proxy servers and certificate handling in B.2 — Obtain and install the Device Registration Task of the document Enforce Okta Device Trust for managed Windows computers.